-SEC.
-3.07 FACILITY AND JANITORIAL MAINTENANCE STANDARDS
+FACILITY AND JANITORIAL MAINTENANCE STANDARDS

-The Contractor shall be responsible for all janitorial and facility maintenance of the park or park units during the designated operating season.
-The services shall be conducted on a regularly scheduled basis to maintain the cleanliness, safety, and serviceability of the park and facilities.
+The Contractor shall be responsible for all janitorial and facility maintenance of the facility during the designated operating season.
+The services shall be conducted on a regularly scheduled basis (as outlined below) to maintain the cleanliness, safety, and serviceability of the facility.
 The Contractor is responsible for all repairs to facilities, structures, parking areas, roads, camping sites, trails, signs and signposts, bulletin boards, trash containers, and other improvements, and to the grounds in general.
-This includes painting, preserving and providing preventive maintenance for all items within and associated with the park or park units.
-The Contractor is also responsible for replacement and improvements of the park furnishings, as negotiated with the project manager.
+This includes painting, preserving and providing preventive maintenance for all items within and associated with the facility.
+The Contractor is also responsible for replacement and improvements of damaged or destroyed facility furnishings, as negotiated with the project director.